 This is without a doubt linked to the overnight success of Disney+.
 Hauling in 73.7 million subscribers in its freshman year.
 While HBO/Max subscribers total 38 million after a decade long head start.
 Looks like we got ourselves a streaming war folks.
 Unfortunately, the movie theaters will pay the price.
 As tickets usually cost about $15.
 Now only one person has to subscribe and call the family over or share their password.
 Is this the end of the movie-going experience?
 Only time can tell.

 Want more?
-Check out my reviews for other Warner Bros. properties by clicking here.
+Sign up for the newsletter by clicking here.